Kate Bedingfield: Career in politics

 Bedingfield worked on the John Edwards 2008 presidential campaign as spokesperson.
 She also served as communications director for the 2008 senate campaign for Jeanne Shaheen.
 In 2015, Bedingfield was named communications director for then Vice President Joe Biden.
 She also held two additional roles in the Obama administration: director of response, and deputy director of media affairs.

 Bedingfield served as deputy campaign manager for the Joe Biden 2020 presidential campaign.
 Her work on the campaign led to Fortune naming Bedingfield one of the most influential people under the age of 40 in government and politics.

 Biden administration

 In November 2020, Bedingfield was designated White House Communications Director for the Biden administration.
 In late July 2022, Bedingfield reversed the decision announced weeks earlier to leave her position as White House Communications Director.

 In February 2023, Bedingfield announced that she would leave the administration at the end of the month.
 Her position was filled by Ben LaBolt.
+In July 2023, Bedingfield joined CNN as a political commentator.